Generic Name: Levorphanol tartrate

 Studies of Levorphanol concentrations in breast milk have not been performed.
 However, morphine, which is structurally similar to Levorphanol, is excreted in human milk.
 Because of the potential for serious adverse reactions from Levorphanol in nursing infants, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

-Levorphanol is not recommended in children under the age of 18 years as the safety and efficacy of the drug in this population has not been established.
+Levorphanol Tartrate Tablets are not recommended in children under the age of 18 years as the safety and efficacy of the drug in this population has not been established.

 Drugs of this type are expected to produce a cluster of typical opioid effects in addition to analgesia, consisting of nausea, vomiting, altered mood and mentation, pruritus, flushing, difficulties in urination, constipation, and biliary spasm.
 The frequency and intensity of these effects appears to be dose related.
 Although listed as adverse events these are expected pharmacologic actions of these drugs and should be interpreted as such by the clinician.

-The following adverse events have been reported with the use of Levorphanol:
+The following adverse events have been reported with the use of Levorphanol Tartrate Tablets: